Recent Announcements

 Post date: 2018

-Innovative Imaging and Research (I2R) awarded Army SBIR Phase II
+Innovative Imaging & Research Corp.
+(I2R) awarded Army SBIR Phase II

 Real-time Remotely Sensed Topography and Bathymetry using Visible and LWIR Imagery Acquired from Small UAVs